cbirdlab/radBARCODER/README.md

 From here forward, you'll be running the `radBARCODER` scripts.
 If you have not already, install required missing dependencies and clone the `radBARCODER` repo into your ProjectDir, and move the `radBARCODER*` and `*R` scripts to the mkBAM dir (see instructions above).

-As a reminder, incontrast to the quick start section, here I describe running the `radBARCODER` scripts in your project directory.
+As a reminder, in contrast to the quick start section, here I describe running the `radBARCODER` scripts in your project directory.
 If you want to run them from the `$PATH`, you will have to modify the paths in the code blocks in the detailed instruction sections below.
 This is the expected dir structure after completing the previous step (some files and dirs created by trimming and mapping are omitted):

 ```
 $ tree ../ProjectDir